ZigiOps vs. Exalate: A Side-by-Side Comparison

 Customizability

 Exalate allows users to configure outgoing and incoming syncs using a Groovy-based scripting engine.
-You can also write mini-expressions for handling triggers.
+You can also write mini-expressions to handle triggers.
 This script-based engine gives Exalate unlimited customizability, regardless of the use case and work management platform.

 Conversely, ZigiOps does not have a scripting engine, which significantly limits its customizability.
 Even with templates and triggers, it is no match for Exalate’s Groovy engine.